broothie/option/README.md

 }
 ```

-Now, a caller can pass configure their server's headers like this:
+Now, a caller can configure their server's headers like this:

 ```go
 srv, err := server.New(server.Headers{